telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/overview.md

 tags: overview,rest,service,configure,reporting,basics
 published: True
 position: 0
-previous_url: /telerik-reporting-rest-conception, /using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview,/telerik-reporting-services,/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/overview
+previous_url: /telerik-reporting-rest-conception, /using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview,/telerik-reporting-services,/embedding-reports/host-the-report-engine-remotely/telerik-reporting-rest-services/overview, /embedding-reports/host-the-report-engine-remotely/
 ---

 # Telerik Reporting REST Services Overview

 The Telerik Reporting REST service provides an Application Programming Interface (API) over HTTP to the reports generation engine.
-This engine allows exporting report documents in all supported rendering formats.
+This engine allows the exporting of report documents in all supported rendering formats.
 The server-client communication relies on simple [Data Transfer Objects](https://martinfowler.com/eaaCatalog/dataTransferObject.html) (DTOs).
 All DTOs are JSON encoded.

 The primary usage of the service is in the [HTML5 Report Viewer]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/overview%}) ecosystem.
 It leverages the pure client-side implementation of the viewer.